ISIS targets ‘dangerous women’ in Manchester attack

 EDITOR’S NOTE: Paragraph four has been edited to remove the term “honor culture” and insert “patriarchy” for the sake of clarity.
 “Honor culture” as a term is often misconstrued or politicized, and “patriarchy” is more accurate.

-More articles in WMC Women Under Siege by Tag: Europe and Central Asia
+More articles by Tag: Europe and Central Asia